 Nevertheless, here’s the changes you can expect upon your next dining experience:

 1. No Mixed Seating

-While we discussed in the Backstory of Biergarten at Epcot above that part of its culturally sound experience is sitting amongst strangers at long tables, that is no longer true post-pandemic.
+While we discussed in the backstory of Biergarten at Epcot above that part of its culturally sound experience is sitting amongst strangers at long tables, that is no longer true post-pandemic.

-How does this work exactly?
+How does the buffet work at Biergarten?

 3. QR Code Menus